Why Alcohol Makes You Wake Up Sweating at Night

 Blood sugar dips

-Your body releases stress hormones to compensate
+Your body releases those stress hormones again to compensate

-This can trigger night sweats, rapid heart rate, and waking
+Boom- night sweats, rapid heart rate, and waking

 It’s not just sleep disruption—it’s a mini stress response